Just the thought of it makes me shudder.

 I went into the bathroom, took my pants and underwear off and read the directions.

-What these assholes fail to tell you in the directions is that this thick pink lotion, which they instruct you to put on in a thick coat, thins out and spreads because of your body heat during the five minutes that I patiently waited for it to work.
+What these assholes fail to tell you in the directions is that this thick pink lotion, which they instruct you to put on in a thick coat, thins out and spreads because of your body heat during the five minutes I patiently waited for it to work.

 I grabbed a hand mirror, and carefully put a thick coat of the pink stuff on.
 I thought I had done a reasonably good job and there was a fifty-fifty chance it might look like a heart.
 I checked my watch and started timing it.